jdtonkin/tonkinlab/content/open/index.md

 <!-- No open positions right now.
 Check back later.  -->

-## Positions 1-2: Postdoctoral Fellow and PhD student in metacommunity and evolutionary drivers of resilience
+## Positions 1: PhD student in metacommunity and evolutionary drivers of resilience

 School of Biological Sciences
 University of Canterbury, New Zealand

 ### About the project
-There is an upcoming opening for one Postdoctoral Fellow and one PhD student in the labs of Prof. Jason Tylianakis and Dr. Jonathan Tonkin at the University of Canterbury in Christchurch, Aotearoa New Zealand, to work in collaboration with and funded by the Principal Investigators in Bioprotection Aotearoa Centre of Research Excellence.
+There is an upcoming opening for one PhD student in the labs of Prof. Jason Tylianakis and Dr. Jonathan Tonkin at the University of Canterbury in Christchurch, Aotearoa New Zealand, to work in collaboration with and funded by the Principal Investigators in Bioprotection Aotearoa Centre of Research Excellence.

 ### Project background
 Species interactions influence how they adapt to the environment, and the interactions themselves are subject to evolutionary, coevolutionary and spatial (metacommunity) processes.
 While pest outbreaks are typically rare (insect herbivores are suppressed by natural enemies) climate change can alter this suppression.
 Moreover, the presumed long-term stability of biocontrol has been challenged by our team’s recent research that demonstrates evolution of pest resistance to enemies.
 As evolution against enemies can influence responses to environmental extremes, and climate can influence mechanisms of coevolution, the evolution of pest resistance to enemies will be influenced by population and community source-sink spatial processes that occur alongside environmental stressors.
-These positions are part of a broader project entitled “Understanding metacommunity and evolutionary drivers of resilience to pests”, in which we aim to understand how the spatial arrangement of land uses influences species interactions (focusing on biological pest management as the context), with a vision to developing guidelines for maintaining the evolutionary resilience of biological control under environmental change.
+This position is part of a broader project entitled “Understanding metacommunity and evolutionary drivers of resilience to pests”, in which we aim to understand how the spatial arrangement of land uses influences species interactions (focusing on biological pest management as the context), with a vision to developing guidelines for maintaining the evolutionary resilience of biological control under environmental change.

 See also:
 1. **Tylianakis J.M.** & Maia L.F.
 (2020) Eco-evolutionary dynamics: The patchwork of evolutionary landscapes.
 Nature Ecology and Evolution.
 4, 672-673.